T. Benjamin Larsen

 "Moonlight in Glory" (David Byrne & Brian Eno)

 I'm not 100% sure about the use of text, as I find it impossible not to read when I see text and as a result I'm distracted from the musical experience.
-Also the designer, Jacob Trollbäck, is Swedish; and as Norwegian there are limits to how much praise I can give to one of those.
+Also the designer, Jacob Trollbäck, is Swedish; and as a Norwegian there are limits to how much praise I can give to one of those.

 Winking